rosera/machine-config/docs/crostini/OhMyBash.md

 Make the following amendments in your configuration file - Amend the theme

-Set name of the theme to load --- if set to "random", it will load a random theme each time oh-my-zsh is loaded, in which case, to know which specific one was loaded, run:
+Set name of the `.bashrc` theme to load --- if set to "random", it will load a random theme each time oh-my-zsh is loaded, in which case, to know which specific one was loaded, run:

 ```
 #echo $RANDOM_THEME